UniverseCitiz3n/UniverseCitiz3n.github.io/_posts/2020-01-11-Intune-Problems-Solving.md

 # Boot mode

 Some devices might have been configured so long time age that its partition style is **MBR** and it still runs in **Legacy mode** with **Secure boot Off**.
-It can changed without reinstalling OS!
-Conversion to GPT feels like a huge risk so if you have a way to backup whole disk it **recommend** that.
-But I've done it on two different laptops in FullOS Mode and in Windows 10 Safe Mode with Command-prompt and it worked both times!
+It can be changed without reinstalling OS!
+Conversion to GPT feels like a huge risk so if you have a way to backup whole disk I **recommend** that.
+But I've done it on two different laptops in: FullOS Mode and in Windows 10 Safe Mode with Command-prompt and it worked both times!
 More details about the tool [here](https://docs.microsoft.com/en-us/windows/deployment/mbr-to-gpt).
 Keep in mind that changes cannot be undone and device will only boot in **UEFI mode**.
 So if you are doing it remotely you will need **Dell Command \| PowerShell Provider** to make changes in BIOS from Windows.

 ``` powershell
 #It is good to run validate parameter first